 - M – Measurable

 - T – Time-bound

 SMART goal setting brings structure and trackability to your goals and actions.
 Instead of vague resolutions, SMART goal setting creates a verifiable path with clear milestones and an estimation of the goal’s attainabililty.
 Every goal or action, from smallest baby step to overarching goal, can be made SMART and as such, brought closer to reality.
 You decide how much you want to push yourself and modify as makes sense from week to week.
 (WARNING: Although I am a fan of SMART goals, I have partnered with clients stifled by the structure.
 There are always lessons to be learned.
 We modified the structure of goals and actions and found success.
 Tweaking is allowed and encouraged.)

 With a little extra effort and following the SMART plan for goals and actions, our two friends are far better prepared for success.
 There is a clear destination and a plan.
 They may not create all actions initially.
 Actions will be added and tweaked with time and experience.
-Click on the SMART Goals & Actions infographic above to learn how the Walking Woman and Meditating Man got smarter with their plan.
+Click on the SMART Goals & Actions infographic above in order to learn how the Walking Woman and Meditating Man got smarter with their plan.